TheAssassin/mediaplayer-setup/Kodi/Hyperion.md

 # Hyperion

 Ambient lighting using Neopixels and an ESP8266 or other Arduino.
+This can work via a USB port or even via WLAN.

+Unfortunately this seems not to be documented end-to-end anywhere.

+## Hardware setup

+Use WeMOS D1 Mini with WLED 0.9.1 (build 2002222) firmware from https://github.com/Aircoookie/WLED/

+## Firmware setup

+The Aircoookie firmware can be configured over WLAN, see https://github.com/Aircoookie/WLED/wiki.
+Configure number of LEDs, etc.

+## Hyperion configuration

-Configuration needs to be vreated with HyperCon V1.03.3 (22.10.2017) and then needs to be __hand-edited for Amlogic-based devices__ like this:
+Configuration needs to be created (e.g., with HyperCon V1.03.3, a Java-based tool that runs on a desktop computer) and then needs to be __hand-edited for Amlogic-based devices__ like this:

 ```
 	// AMLOGIC GRABBER CONFIG